FarronF/limerick-council-meetings/meetings/2021/07/14-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 2nd June 2021.md

 ***periphery of Newcastle West town be removed or maintained.***

-The Motion was seconded by Councillor Ruddle.---
+The Motion was seconded by Councillor Ruddle.
+---
 12

 REPLY: